viamrobotics/docs/docs/architecture/_index.md

 If you configure a [base component](/components/base/), you can specify the size of the wheels attached to the motors, and how wide the rover base is, so `viam-server` can calculate how to coordinate the motion of the rover base.

-If your rover includes a piece of hardware (such as a particular sensor) that is not yet supported in Viam, write a {{< glossary_tooltip term_id="module" text="module" >}} to integrate it into your machine.
+If your rover includes a piece of hardware (such as a particular sensor) that is not yet supported as a built-in in by Viam, check the registry for a contributed {{< glossary_tooltip term_id="module" text="module" >}} or write your own module to integrate it into your machine.

 Say you want your machine to navigate intelligently between GPS coordinates.
-Instead of writing code from scratch, use Viam's built-in navigation service by adding it to your configuration, specifying how the GPS and any additional movement sensors are oriented with respect to your hardware.
+Instead of writing code from scratch, you can use Viam's built-in navigation service by adding it to your configuration, specifying how the GPS and any additional movement sensors are oriented with respect to your hardware.
-Since your configuration now includes information about the wheeled base of your rover as well as how that base is oriented in relation to your GPS and other sensors, `viam-server` can use the motion and navigation services to calculate how much power to send to each motor to get it to a point on the map.
+Since your configuration includes information about the wheeled base of your rover as well as how that base is oriented in relation to your GPS and other sensors, `viam-server` can use the motion and navigation services to calculate how much power to send to each motor to get it to a point on the map.

 If you want to add some other high-level software functionality beyond the built-in services (for example, your own flavor of navigation service), you can add your own service with a module.